CHLNDDEV/oceanmesh/README.md

 ### Wavelength-to-gridscale

 In shallow water theory, the wave celerity, and hence the wavelength λ, is proportional to the square root of the depth of the water column.
 This relationship indicates that more mesh resolution at shallower depths is required to resolve waves that are shorter than those in deep water.
-With this considered, a mesh size function hwl that ensures a certain number of elements are present per wavelength (usually of the M2-dominant semi-diurnal tidal species) can be deduced.
+With this considered, a mesh size function hwl that ensures a certain number of elements are present per wavelength (usually of the M2-dominant semi-diurnal tidal species but the frequency of the dominant wave can be specified via kwargs) can be deduced.

 In this snippet, as before we compute the feature size function, but now we also compute the wavelength-to-gridscale sizing function using the SRTM dataset and compute the minimum of all the functions before grading.
 We discretize the wavelength of the M2 by 30 elements (e.g., wl=30)
 ```python